zachkirsch/personal_site/_posts/2017-02-24-adventures-and-misadventures.markdown

 awful.
 If you are planning a trip to Italy, I recommend you make a pit stop here.
 And if you are planning a trip to Milan in the next two months, please let me know!

+Sorry this was so long, but I hope you feel informed about my time here so far.
+Looking forward to next weekend (Athens) and beyond.

+Ciao!